TheWhiteFluid/Obsidian_Cyber/CyberSecurity/AppSec/TryHackMe/Client-Side Attacks/CSRF/0)Summary.md

 ## Types
 ### **Traditional CSRF**
 Conventional CSRF attacks frequently concentrate on state-changing actions carried out by submitting forms.
-The victim is tricked into submitting a form without realising the associated data like cookies, URL parameters, etc. The victim's web browser sends an HTTP request to a web application form where the victim has already been authenticated.
+The victim's web browser sends an HTTP request to a web application form where the victim has already been authenticated.
 These forms are made to transfer money, modify account information, or alter an email address.
 	![](Pasted%20image%2020241224131838.png)

 The above diagram shows traditional CSRF examples in the following steps: